-The National Association of Wheat Growers will hold its annual meeting in January, 1975 in Amarillo, Texas, according to Mr. Ray Davis, wheat producer of Potter, Nebraska, a group of more than twenty Texas growers attending the conference, extended the invitation for the 25th Annual Convention of the group to be in
+The National Association of Wheat Growers will hold its annual meeting in January, 1975 in Amarillo, Texas, according to Mr. Ray Davis, wheat producer of Potter, Nebraska, first time the national organization has met in Texas since 1964 and commended the Amarillo Convention and Tourist Bureau for its cooperation in providing material and assistance which helped attract the national meeting to Texas.

 The decision was made by the 400 delegates at the closing sessions of their current meeting in Omaha, Nebraska, this week.
-Leo Witkowski Hereford resident and President of the Texas Wheat Producers Association, heading
+Lee Witkowski Hereford resident and President of the Texas Wheat Producers Association, heading